2836

 When considering an investment in The Trade Desk, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

-There are several reasons why we think The Trade Desk is a great business.
-While we'd expect growth rates to moderate from here, its .
-Additionally, its very efficient customer acquisition hints at the potential for strong profitability, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+There are numerous reasons why we think The Trade Desk is one of the best software as service companies out there.
+While we'd expect growth rates to moderate from here, its revenue growth has been strong over the last three years.
+Additionally, its efficient customer acquisition hints at the potential for strong profitability, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.

-Wall Street analysts covering the company had a one-year price target of $77.94 per share right before these results (compared to the current share price of $92.68).
+Wall Street analysts covering the company had a one-year price target of $95.51 right before these results (compared to the current share price of $87.30).